Banking basics

 Many countries around the world use IBAN, but certainly not all.

 Many other countries have started to use IBAN or have implemented similar systems for international bank transfers.
-However, the specific requirements and formats may vary from country to country.

 What happens if you used the wrong IBAN number?